joebro1907/iNEOD/README.md

 * Pandas
 * Poliastro (forked version: https://github.com/joebro1907/poliastro)

-They can install these libraries using [requirements.txt](https://github.com/joebro1907/NEIOD/blob/main/requirements.txt):
+   You can install these libraries using [requirements.txt](https://github.com/joebro1907/NEIOD/blob/main/requirements.txt) in the source:

    `pip install -r requirements.txt`

-Download the Code: Users can download the Python scripts or Jupyter notebooks containing the project code from a repository or directly from where it's hosted.
+2. Download this repository.

-Read Documentation and Examples: Users should read the project documentation and examples provided to understand how to use the functions and scripts effectively.
-This includes understanding the input parameters, expected data formats, and the expected output.
+3. Read the doctrings on both [initial_orbit_determination.py](https://github.com/joebro1907/NEIOD/blob/main/initial_orbit_determination.py) and [iod_functions.py](https://github.com/joebro1907/NEIOD/blob/main/iod_functions.py) to understand how to use the functions and scripts effectively.
+This means understanding the input parameters, expected data formats, and the expected output.

+   **_When running, the code itself will tell the you everything it needs and the expected format._**

+4. Run the code with `initial_orbit_determination.py`

-Experiment and Modify: Users can start by experimenting with the provided examples, modifying parameters, and input data to see how the functions behave and how they can be adapted for their specific needs.
+5. Test the code with the provided example data in the [data](https://github.com/joebro1907/NEIOD/tree/main/data) folder.
+Also you can try and modify some parameters like `nmax` or `tol` in the `gauss_method` function to see how the code behaves and how they can be adapted for your specific needs.

+   You can also try modifying the input data to see how the accuracy changes, for example.

+6. **Use you own data and calculate orbits!**

-## Collaboration
+## Feedback and Collaboration

-Documentation: The project should include detailed documentation explaining the purpose of each function, the expected inputs and outputs, and examples of usage.
+* Documentation: Both scripts should include detailed documentation explaining the purpose of each function, the expected inputs and outputs, and examples of usage.

-Online Communities: Users can seek help from online communities such as Stack Overflow, where they can ask specific questions and get assistance from the community.
-GitHub Repository Issues: If the project is hosted on GitHub, users can check the repository's issue tracker for known issues, discussions, and solutions to common problems.
-Contact the Maintainer: Users can directly contact the maintainer or contributors of the project if they encounter issues or have specific questions not covered by the documentation.
+   You can directly contact me if you have specific questions not covered by the documentation.

+* GitHub Repository Issues: If you find any bugs or would like to change/add things, you can use this repository's [issue tracker](https://github.com/joebro1907/NEIOD/issues) for known issues, discussions, and possible solutions.

 ## Maintenance

-The project is likely maintained and contributed to by a team or individual developers interested in celestial mechanics, astronomy, and Python programming.
-The maintainer or contributors would be listed in the project's documentation or on the repository's page if it's hosted on platforms like GitHub.
-Users can reach out to them for support, contributions, or to report issues.
+The project is likely to be maintained and contributed to by me and anoyone interested in celestial mechanics, astronomy, and Python programming.
+Users can reach out for support, contributions, or to report issues.

+While the author of this repository (me, @joebro1907) is new somewhat new to python, he will try his best :)